How to treat neurogenic claudication — a practical guide

 - Risk Factors

-Neurogenic claudication is a group of symptoms that develop commonly with lumbar spinal stenosis, which is the narrowing of the spinal canal in the lower back.
-Neurogenic claudication, specifically, describes the limping that sometimes occurs with severe nerve compression in the lower back.
-This nerve compression can extend down the leg and into the foot, causing limping and difficulty walking or standing.
+Neurogenic claudication is a group of symptoms that often develop as a result of lumbar spinal stenosis, which is the narrowing of the spinal canal in the lower back.
+Specifically, this term describes the limping that can occur with severe nerve compression in this area.
+Symptoms can extend down the leg and into the foot, causing limping and difficulty walking or standing.

-Often, people with neurogenic claudication can experience immediate (though temporary) relief by sitting down or bending forward at the waist.
+Often, people with neurogenic claudication can experience temporary relief by sitting down or bending forward at the waist.
 The symptoms of discomfort in the lower back, buttocks, thighs or calves begin to diminish when the spine is stretched.
 This is because the compressed nerves that are causing the symptoms are given more space, thereby removing the pressure on the nerve.

 Conservative treatments for neurogenic claudication

 Neurogenic claudication symptoms typically begin as mild pain in the lower back or tingling in the buttocks, thighs or calves.
-These symptoms can be experienced on both sides of the body (bilaterally) or only on one side (unilaterally).
+These symptoms can be experienced on both sides of the body or only on one side.
 Symptoms tend to worsen over time, especially if the original cause of the condition is left untreated.

 - Over-the-counter or prescription medication that reduces pain or inflammation

-- Epidural steroidal injections that temporarily reduce pain in the area affected by nerve compression
+- Epidural steroid injections that reduce pain and inflammation in the area affected by nerve compression for a period of time

-- Behavior modification that encourages better posture habits
+- Lifestyle changes that encourage better posture habits

 - A brace or belt to support the lower back and inhibit activities that produce symptoms

-If the symptoms do not lessen after several months of conservative treatment, your doctor may recommend spine surgery for more effective pain relief.
+If the symptoms do not lessen after several months of conservative treatment, your doctor may recommend spine surgery to take pressure off of the affected nerve and relieve neurogenic claudication.

 Before committing to traditional open back surgery, you should research the advantages of minimally invasive spine surgery at Laser Spine Institute.
 The benefits of our procedures include: